Projects must report a list of all input variables used in the net CO₂e removal calculation and their uncertainties.

 How will your project meet pathway-specific process requirements.

-Projects must describe the selection of materials for each component of the reactor, including suitable justification of these choices from the perspectives of thermal and mechanical resilience.
+Projects must include detailed information on the selection of materials used for each reactor component, along with a justification of these choices from the perspectives of thermal and mechanical resilience.

 Projects must describe and evidence an appropriate reactor maintenance plan.